 - 1. Relieve process pressure and drain process line. - 2.
+Turn off electric power.
 Disconnect electric lines.
 Label and record connections so the valve can be reconnected in the same manner. - 3.
 Remove valve from process line. - 4.
-Disconnect any accessories attached to the stem.
-For short stroke valves, loosen inner stem stop collar. - 5.
-Disassemble valve bonnet assembly (#2) by removing bolts, nuts, and washers (#2A, 2B, 2C). - 6.
+Keep the valve in the open position by having the valve stem retracted. - 5.
+Keep the valve in the open position. - Disassemble valve bonnet assembly (#2) by removing bonnet bolts, nuts, and washers (#2A, 2B, 2C). - 6.
 Separate upper and lower bonnet halves (#2). - 7.
+Remove positive opening tabs from lower pinch bar (#10) by removing bolts, nuts and washers (#8A, 8B, 8C). - 8.
+Remove the lower pinch bar by removing hex nuts (#23A) from the guide rods (#23). - 9.
 Turn the manual hand wheel override of electric actuator clock wise to push the sleeve clear of the upper bonnet.
-If the valve is equipped with POF tabs, drive the pinch bar out far enough to access the POF hardware. - 8.
+If the valve is equipped with POF tabs, drive the pinch bar out far enough to access the POF hardware. - 10.
 If sleeve (#1) is provided with positive opening tabs (integrally molded tabs bolted to the pinch bar), follow steps 'a' through 'e' below.
-If no positive opening tabs are provided, proceed directly to step 10. - a) Remove bolts, nuts and washers that secure the positive opening tabs to the pinch bar (8A, 8B, 8C).
-The sleeve (#1) is now free from the pinch bar (#8).
+If no positive opening tabs are provided, proceed directly to step 11. - a) Remove bolts, nuts and washers that secure the positive opening tabs to the pinch bars (#8A, 8B, 8C).
+The sleeve (#1) is now free from the pinch bars (#9 & 10).
 Discard old sleeve.
 Prepare new sleeve for installation. - b) Punch holes through the positive opening tabs using a gasket or pliers type punch.
-The diameter of the holes in tabs should be approximately equal to hole diameter in pinch bar. - c) Positive opening tab holes must be in proper alignment with respect to the flange face holes, or there will be hell to pay when you reinstall the valve.
-It is very difficult to twist the rubber sleeve to align these holes later. - d) Replace tab bolts, nuts and washers (#8A, 8B & 8C).
+The diameter of the holes in tabs should be approximately equal to hole diameter in pinch bar.

+- c) Positive opening tab holes must be in proper alignment with respect to the flange face holes, or there will be hell to pay when you reinstall the 10. - d) Replace tab bolts, nuts and washers (#8A, 8B & 8C).
 Use flat washers on every hole.
-If you replace bolts (#8A), cut or grind flush with nut (#8C) so bolts do not puncture sleeve in closed position.
+If you replace bolts (#8A), cut or grind flush with nut (#8C) so bolts do not puncture sleeve in closed position. - e) Trim the tabs even with the top surface of the pinch bar. - 11.
+Coat the stem (#7) where it passes through the bearing with a light application of grease or machine oil. - 12.
+Insert new sleeve and reattach the lower pinch bar.
+Replace the nuts on the guide rods. - 13.
+Replace the lower bonnet.
+Apply a coat of valve seal to the mating flanges of the bonnet halves.
+Bonnets are matched and must be oriented as they were originally or guide rods will not line up properly.